christf/decentral_network/decentral_freifunk.md

 #### Node operators should be able to chose their node to become an Exit

-traffic may leave the Freifunk network at any node should their operator chose so.
+Traffic may leave the Freifunk network at any node should their operator chose so.
 This would de-centralize the delivery of internet services.

 We already have a daemon that decides which prefixes are announced. thus